Mugen-Houyou/codepath-prework-a-flying-samoyed/README.md

 The following **optional** features are implemented:

-* [X] Snackbar showing the credit of the image when button is pressed
+* [X] Snackbar showing the location of the image when button is pressed
-* [X] Also 'VISIT' button on the snackbar to visit the original website
+* [X] Also 'VISIT' button on the snackbar to visit the website

 ## Video Walkthrough